Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 .. dropdown:: Background: Optimization Model

-    This mod is implemented by formulating a Binary Integer Programming (BIP) model and solving it using Gurobi.
+    This Mod is implemented by formulating a Binary Integer Programming (BIP) model and solving it using Gurobi.
 For each vertex :math:`i \in V`, define a binary decision variable :math:`x_i` as below: